wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 The `CustomerServiceApplication` class is annotated with `@SpringBootApplication`.
 Therefore, the main class is a proper Spring Boot application equipped with all the features of Spring Boot (e.g. *auto-configuration*).

-Additionally, we use Spring Boot’s `SpringApplicationBuilder` in the `main` method to configure and bootstrap the Customer Service application.
+We use Spring Boot’s `SpringApplicationBuilder` in the `main` method to configure and bootstrap the Customer Service application.

 Then, we declare a Spring Boot `ApplicationRunner` bean, which is invoked by Spring Boot after the Spring container